State of GenAI Data Readiness in 2024 - Survey results are in!

 • Augmentation

-Synthetic data is often used to supplement the original dataset by adding anomalies, noise, or other variations.
+Fake data is often used to supplement the original dataset by adding anomalies, noise, or other variations.
 Such additions improve the model’s ability to manage a wider range of input conditions, making it more versatile and robust.

 • Diversity

 Real-life datasets don’t necessarily capture all possible scenarios, leading to biases or limited generalization.
-Synthetic data can introduce more diverse scenarios to ensure the model learns how to deal with a broader range of situations and inputs.
+Fictitious data can introduce more diverse scenarios to ensure the model learns how to deal with a broader range of situations and inputs.

 • Imbalance